Joe Gallo (basketball): Merrimack College

 During the 2021-22 season, Gallo earned his 100th career victory with a win over Wagner on February 12.
-Gallo would go on to lead the Warriors to back-to-back NEC regular season championships in 2023 and 2024, and would even win the NEC tournament in 2023.
+That year he led the Warriors to 10-8 record in NEC play and a overall record of 14-6.

+Gallo and the Warriors started off the 2022- 2023 season with an 3-14 record.
+However they went 12-3 during the second half of the year, finishing with a conference record of 12-4 to win their second NEC regular season championship.
+During the 2023 NEC tournament he and the Warriors defeated both LIU and Sacred Heart to reach the championship game, which Merrimack would win 67-66 over Fairleigh Dickinson marking their first and only NEC championship.
 However, Merrimack was ineligible to participate in the NCAA Tournament due to the five-year transition period having not completed (during the 2023 season Merrimack ended the season with the longest winning streak in the nation with 11 games).
+In March of 2023 Gallo signed a longterm contract extension with Merrimack.

-Gallo would lead Merrimack back to the NEC championship game in 2024, but Merrimack fell to Wagner, 54-47.
+Gallo would lead Merrimack back to a second consecutive NEC regular season title in 2023-24 going 13-3 in conference play.
+During the 2024 NEC Tournament Gallo and the Warriors would defeat both LIU and Le Moyne to return to NEC championship game in, however they fell to Wagner, 54-47.
 This would be his last season coaching in the NEC, finishing with an overall record of 82-64 and a conference record 58-28.

 In 2024, Merrimack moved to the Metro Atlantic Athletic Conference.
-Gallo led the Warriors to a second-place finish in their first year in the MAAC.
+Gallo led the Warriors to a second-place finish in their first year in the MAAC with a 14-6 conference record.
+They beat Sacred Heart 66-62 in the quarterfinals of 2025 MAAC Tournament before losing to Mount Saint Mary's in the MAAC semifinals 57-55.
+On March 27, 2025 it was announced Gallo had signed a 10 year contract extension with the Warriors.